THANKS FOR STOPPING BY.

 If you can, shoot it both ways, even if you think you might throw one out.

-• The people with whom I enjoying working again and again are the dedicated hustlers, who respect what we’re making enough to stay focused.
+The people with whom I enjoy working again and again are the dedicated hustlers, who respect what we’re making enough to stay focused.
 When we’re on, we’re on.